ktsosno/cronbuddy-server/README.md

 # CronBuddy
-The API server for management of your crontab via a simple UI.
+Manage your crons via a simple UI built on React and Node.

 ### Development
 Initialize the `node_modules` directory with `npm install`.